nocomplexity/FreeAndOpenMachineLearning/oss-ml-list.rst

 **SBB Description:** TensorFlow is an Open Source Software Library for Machine Intelligence.
 TensorFlow is by far the most used and popular ML open source project.
 And since the first initial release was only just in November 2015 it is expected that the impact of this OSS package will expand even more.
 TensorFlow™ is an open source software library for numerical computation using data flow graphs.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them.
 The flexible architecture allows you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API.
 TensorFlow was originally developed by researchers and engineers working on the Google Brain Team within Google&#8217;s Machine Intelligence research organization for the purposes of conducting machine learning and deep neural networks research, but the system is general enough to be applicable in a wide variety of other domains as well.
 TensorFlow comes with a tool called TensorBoard which you can use to get some insight into what is happening.
 TensorBoard is a suite of web applications for inspecting and understanding your TensorFlow runs and graphs.
+There is also a version of TensorFlow that runs in a browser.
+This is TensorFlow.js (https://js.tensorflow.org/ ).
+TensorFlow.js is a WebGL accelerated, browser based JavaScript library for training and deploying ML models.
+&#160;

 **SBB License:** Apache License 2.0